 Additional milk and butter for cooking.

 – Crumble yeast in 1/2 cup lukewarm milk and stir until dissolved.

 – Put flour into a warm bowl, make a well in the middle and pour in milk-yeast liquid, stir in some of the flour, the egg, mix well.

 – Place them on a lightly floured baking sheet or cutting board.
 Keep a good distance in between the balls.

 – Cover them with a clean kitchen towel, let rise again until size of the balls has doubled.

 – It is extremely important to make the Dampfnudeln in a proper pot, preferably in a Dutch oven.
 The bottom of the pot should be thick and the lid should fit tight, size about 6-7 qt.

 – Melt butter in a pan, add milk, sugar and salt, so the bottom is at least 1 inch covered.

 Note: The dough balls should not be covered with milk!

 – Put dumplings carefully into lukewarm milk (about 5 at one time), they will grow in size again.
 Let them rise more (about 10-20 min), then place lid on top and bring to a soft boil on medium heat.

 – Then reduce heat to low and cook them for about 30 min until all milk is absorbed and the crust of the dumplings begins to make a “cracking” sound.
 If so reduce heat to lowest temperature, for electric stoves you would turn the cooking plate off and leave on warm burner.

 – IDEAL RESULT: The Dampfnudeln should be light and fluffy with a nice crust on the bottom, and all the liquid should be absorbed.

 – Let them remain in the closed pan for several more minutes.
 Carefully remove the lid so that the condensed water does not drip on them.

-Serve with warm vanilla sauce (or a wine sauce) that is made with a regular small package vanilla pudding stirred into 3 cups milk.
+Serve with a warm vanilla or wine sauce (see recipe below).
+You can make the vanilla sauce by using a regular small package vanilla pudding stirred into 3 cups of milk.
 Let simmer until thickened.
+Or use the ready made Vanilla Sauce from Dr Oetker.